 Research Assistant, Supervised by Susan Rivera, Neurocognitive Development Lab, University of California Davis (2014 – 2016)

-Chere, B., Haack, A., Serino, G., Kirkham, N. The effect of environmental noise on infants’ visual attention.
-Poster accepted for the Lancaster Conference on Infant and Early Child Development, Lancaster, U.K., August 2020.
-(Cancelled due to COVID-19)
+Chere, B., Haack, A., Serino, G., Kirkham, N. The interplay between noise, sleep, and sensory processing.
+Poster presented at the Lancaster Conference on Infant and Early Child Development, virtual, August 2021.
+(Originally scheduled for August 2020 but rescheduled due to COVID).

 Chere, B., Haack, A., Serino, G., Kirkham, N. How is the impact of naturalistic noise on infant attention moderated by experience with in-home noise levels?
-Poster accepted for the International Congress of Infant Studies, Glasgow, U.K., July 2020.
-(Cancelled due to COVID-19)
+Poster presented at the International Congress of Infant Studies, Virtual, July 2020.

 Chere, B., Haack, A., Serino, G., Kirkham, N. The impact of noisy environments on visual attention during infancy.
-Poster accepted for the International Congress of Infant Studies, Glasgow, U.K., July 2020.
-(Cancelled due to COVID-19)
+Poster presented at the International Congress of Infant Studies, Virtual, July 2020.

 Chere, B., Haack, A., Kirkham, N. How in-home noise may be impacting attention and learning during infancy.
 Poster presented at Cognitive Psychology Section & Developmental Psychology Section's Joint Conference, Stoke on Trent, U.K., September 2019.

 Chere, B., Kirkham, N. How noisy environments may be impacting selective attention and learning during infancy.
-Accepted for Presentation at the Psychological Convention of Psychological Science, Paris, March 2019.
+Poster presented at the International Convention of Psychological Sciences, Paris, France, February 2019.